open-source-tabletop/cadence/releases/core-rules.md

 Measuring is another key part of the game, whether checking if a unit is in range for an attack, or seeing how far they travel when moving.
 Cadence uses inches for all distances and you will need a ruler marked in inches to play.
 When you measure the distance to or from a model you always do so from the closest point on it's base.
 You may measure any distance at any time so long as doing so does not interfere with the actions of your opponent or unnecessarily slow down the game.

+It is important to remember that a model or object is "within" a certain distance if any part of it is closer than the specified distance.

 ## Armies

 In Cadence, each player has a selection of miniatures that represent their army.
 This can vary depending on the module you choose but will usually include a range of units, such as infantry, vehicles, or monsters, each with their own strengths and weaknesses.
 Every model in a player's army is considered friendly, all the models in your opponent's army are considered enemies.